JayNewstrom/ubuntu-twilio-updater/README.md

     cp ubuntu_updater.example.yml ubuntu_updater.yml

 3. Update ubuntu_updater.yml with your twilio settings
+4. Ensure ruby is installed
+5. Ensure gems are installed (yaml, twilio-ruby)
-4. Setup a cron job to run as root, at your desired interval
+6. Setup a cron job to run as root, at your desired interval

 ## Pseudo Code